 Should you use Form 1116?

-As an American living abroad, it is essential to acquaint yourself with the necessary forms you must file annually.
+As an American living abroad, you must acquaint yourself with the necessary forms to file annually.
 Furthermore, you should know that there are US tax forms you can complete to help reduce any US tax liability you may have while living abroad.
-Today we are talking about Form 1116.
+Today we are talking about tax Form 1116.
 Also known as the Foreign Tax Credit.
-We’ll discuss how to file it, who can use the FTC, and essential limits to be aware of before claiming it.
+We’ll discuss how to file it, who can use the FTC, and essential limits to be aware of before claiming it.x

 What is The Foreign Tax Credit, and Who Can Use It?

-While it may seem like the IRS wants to keep eyes on taxpayers like hawks, introducing the Foreign Tax Credit actually can be considered a favor to an Expat.
-That’s because it helps US expats avoid double taxation when living and working abroad.
-The FTC is particularly helpful when working in a country with higher tax rates than the US.
+While it may seem like the IRS is watching taxpayers like a hawk, but.
+Introducing the Foreign Tax Credit, which could be a favor for an Expat.
+The FTC helps US expats avoid double taxation when living and working abroad.
+It is particularly helpful when working in a country with higher tax rates than the US.

 Taking advantage of the Foreign Tax Credit, a non-refundable credit, may reduce (if not eliminate) your tax liability in the United States if you pay taxes to a foreign country.
-If you have paid more in taxes to the country you are currently living and working in, you usually will not have to pay the IRS on that same income.
-This applies to those who are self-employed, with regular employment, property income, and interest.
+If you have paid more in taxes to the country you live and work in, you usually will not have to pay the IRS on that same income.
+This also applies to self-employed people, with regular employment, property income, and interest.